 It's a big statement - every organization should be jumping to make a move.
 But with many businesses still yet to leap and migrate to Microsoft Intune, is this all hype or is the long-term future really Intune?

 In the first blog of our Microsoft Intune series, we explored the reasons behind the rise in popularity of the product, and the impact wide scale adoption will have on future device and application management.
-Now, we turn our attention to reality and explore the good, the bad and the ugly of Microsoft Intune.
+Now, we turn our attention to reality and explore the different areas Microsoft Intune.
 A deeper dive into why adoption has been slow to date and review what both the market and users of Microsoft Intune think about this management tool driving the Modern Workplace.

-Each year, key technology players in the Unified Endpoint Management market jostle for position and hope to take the lead in Gartner’s Magic Quadrant.
-Currently leading the pack after a significant rise in positioning in the last 12-24 months is Microsoft Intune.
+Each year, key technology players in the Unified Endpoint Management market jostle for position and hope to take the lead in the marketplace.
+From what we have seen as a business, currently moving up after a significant rise in positioning in the last 12-24 months is Microsoft Intune.

 For those organizations still on the path to full cloud migration and modern management, the ability to migrate individual devices from legacy systems to Microsoft Intune when ready is another bonus, cited during customer reviews on peer insight platform, PeerSpot.